djibe/Android-tutorials/README.md

 - Unlock Xiaomi bootloader
 - Use fastboot and adb
 - Install and use TWRP recovery
-- Install and use OrangeFox recovery
-- Install Android 11 R
+- Install Android 12
-- Install FlameGApps
+- Install MindTheGApps
 - Get root access with Magisk